$ATVI Weekly Raindrop® Chart Case Study: Anchored VWAP, Anchored VbP, and Multi-Time Frame Analysis

 Most traders who fail to find success in the markets are often the victims of information overload.
 Adding every indicator to their charts that promise to be that “magic bullet”, leading more to confusion and doubt in one’s decisions, which then results in losses compounded until an account is withered down to zero.
 We’ve all been there and those of us still here are because we realized the benefit of “simple charting” with the most relevant indicators that suit our trading strategy to filter out noise and emotion.
-Today, we will look at a case study that involves using just three points of confirmation for entries and exits: The Anchored VWAP, Anchored Price by Volume, and Multi-Timeframe Analysis on the weekly chart for $ATVI (Activision Blizzard).
+Today, we will look at a case study that involves using just three points of confirmation for entries and exits: the Anchored VWAP, Anchored Volume by Price, and Multi-Time Frame Analysis on the weekly chart for $ATVI (Activision Blizzard).

 This is a weekly raindrop chart of Activision Blizzard (ATVI) showing the recent price action as well as relevant supply and demand levels that are shown using the anchored VWAP and volume by price tools on TrendSpider.
 This chart also shows the weekly raindrop chart which is a volume-weighted chart instead of a typical open/close candle and can help view volume flow and reversal points on the chart.
 The chart also shows the price respecting the 20-month SMA on the weekly chart which is possible using “Multi-timeframe Analysis”.